The Civil Aviation Authority is an open organisation that endeavours to make as much information available as possible.

-Your legal right of access to information is covered by the Freedom of Information Act 2000, the Environmental Information Regulations 2004 or, in the case of personal information, the Data Protection Act 1998.
+Your legal right of access to information is covered by the Freedom of Information Act 2000, the Environmental Information Regulations 2004 or, in the case of personal information, the EU General Data Protection

 Before making a request for information under one of these access regimes please check if the information you require is already available through the CAA’s website.